GitoriousLispBackup/eql/README.txt

-PREPARE BUILD (optional; new users: skip this)

-If you want to include additional modules:
-- uncomment the modules in helper/qt-modules.lisp
-- follow the helper/README (parse & generate)
-- uncomment the modules in src/eql_lib.pro (section: optional modules)

 BUILD / REBUILD (see also: "Windows Easy Guide" in doc/)

 [Windows]
-    You first need to adapt the win32 section of both src/eql_lib.pro and src/eql_exe.pro.
+    You first need to adapt the file src/windows.pri (include & library paths).

 [GCC]
     If you use a recent GCC (e.g. 4.5) you need to uncomment this line in src/eql_lib.pro: